FullHuman/purgecss-docs/with-webpack.md

     return [/^whitelisted-/];
 }

-// In the webpack configuration new PurgecssPlugin({
+// In the Webpack configuration new PurgecssPlugin({
   whitelist: collectWhitelist,
   whitelistPatterns: collectWhitelistPatterns